 At first, it may seem like the perfect tool to help you avoid heavy losses or lock in gains.
 However, there are a number of scenarios where a Stop Loss order can punish you.

 The Gap Down.

-Let’s take a look at a quick example.
+Let’s take a look at a fictional example.

 In an effort to try and protect your current profits, you create a Stop Loss order at $185.
-Basically, if the stock price of Facebook falls to $185 or below, your Stop Loss order will be filled and your shares will sell for a $10 dollar profit.
+In other words, if the stock price of Facebook falls to $185 or below, your Stop Loss order will kick in and your shares will sell for a profit.

-The next morning, the stock price opens at $168 dollars per share and your Stop Loss kicks in.
+The next morning, the stock price opens at $168 per share and your Stop Loss kicks in.
 Your broker sells your shares at the best asking price, which happens to be $168 per share.
 This leaves you with a loss of $7 per share.
-Crap.
+Damn.

 But wait, it gets worse.

 As it turns out, investors are emotional creatures who can sometimes overreact to news stories.
 Eventually, Zuckerberg clarifies that his comments were taken out of context and the stock price immediately starts to rebound.

 Unfortunately, by the time you realize what has happened, the stock price is already hurtling towards $177.